An Intro to the In Vitro Fertilization (IVF) Process

 Abstinence Prior to Producing a Semen Sample

-It is generally recommended that the male partner abstains from ejaculating for two or three days prior to the egg retrieval and most clinics will have a recommendation on optimal abstinence time based on the evaluation of a semen sample.
+It is generally recommended that the male partner abstains from ejaculating for two or three days before the egg retrieval.
+Most clinics will have a recommendation on optimal abstinence time based on the evaluation of a semen sample.

 Egg Fertilization: Insemination or ICSI